-WARNING: For safety reasons, the emergency cut-out switch is easily accessible; be careful not to operate it inadvertently.

-WARNING: If the switch has been used in an emergency situation the source of malfunction should be determined and corrected before restarting engine.
+WARNING: For safety reasons, the emergency cut-off switch is easily accessible; be careful not to operate it inadvertently.
+If the switch has been used in an emergency situation the source of malfunction should be determined and corrected before restarting engine.

-G) Tether Cut-out Switch
+F) Tether Cut-out Switch